Are you looking for a comparison article on BlogVault Vs ManageWP?

 You are at the right place!

 Choosing the right backup plugin was one of the important things on our list.
-I knew that having a good and reliable backup and restore service will provide me a measurable sense of security and confidence in serving our clients.
+I knew that having a good and reliable backup and restore service will provide me with a measurable sense of security and confidence in serving our clients.

 I set out with my research with the initial criteria on my mind, a sort of triad of backup, security, and updates.